schets/schets.github.io/_posts/2014-3-3-Hello-World.md

 };
 ```

-The simplest allocator that can be created with a free list works in a fixed block of memory and simply pushes/pops chunks from the list
+The simplest allocator that can be created with a free list is

 ```C
 union fixed_list_chunk {